gbuyukliev/Snake-game/README.md

 # Controls
 - Press P to pause
 - Press Esc to exit the game
-- Pres 1 to 5 in-game to dynamically change the difficulty
+- Press 1 through 5 in-game to dynamically change the difficulty
-- Prezz 9 and 10 for 'secret' cheats.
+- Press 9 and 10 for 'secret' cheats.